 Your first impression of arriving at Tribhuvan International Airport is an experience in itself.
 But don’t be worried by the apparent confusion as your airport representative will be waiting to welcome you with your name written on a placard.
 Depending on traffic, you will be at your hotel within 20 minutes or so.

 You have time to relax and enjoy the ambiance and comfort of the hotel until your evening Group Meeting.
-This is when we collect your details and discuss how the trip will run for the coming days.
+This is when we collect your details and discuss how the trip will run in the coming days.
 After the meeting, we go for our first group dinner.
 Your tour leader will take you to a traditional Nepali restaurant in Thamel.

 Mornings, flight to Lukla with views of mountain range including Mt.
 Everest, after 30 mins of great flight reaching at Lukla with its unique airstrip a gateway Sherpa town to Everest base camp and other adventure destination.

-From Lukla walk to Phakding village for overnight stop leading past Sherpa farm villages, a nice and pleasant walk with few short ups overlooking beautiful views along the walk to Phakding village located by Dudh Kosi a glacial River.
+From Lukla walk to Phakding village for an overnight stop leading past Sherpa farm villages, a nice and pleasant walk with a few short ups overlooking beautiful views along the walk to Phakding village located by Dudh Kosi a glacial River.

 After breakfast, commence our trek to Namche Bazaar (3440 m.).
 The trail follows along the right bank of Dudh Koshi.
-Thamserku peaks stands majestically skyward on the opposite bank.
-Then reach at Bengkar, as trail climbs from the riverbed on the left bank into the mountain, through a forest to Chumoa.
+Thamserku peaks stand majestically skyward on the opposite bank.
+Then reach at Bengkar, as the trail climbs from the riverbed on the left bank into the mountain, through a forest to Chumoa.
 Continue along the trail with many ups and downs; cross a stream, and pass by the tiny village Monjo.
 We then come to Sagarmatha National Park Service where a park entrance fee is to be deposited.
 We follow a short walk along the riverbed of this valley where the major river meets each other.
 Crossing over a high Hillary bridge, trek begins with steep ascent to Namche Bazaar.